bajwahassan/hbajwaa.github.io/_posts/2020-06-08-rails_portfolio_project.markdown

 I used a scope method for sorting movies:
 ![imgur](https://i.imgur.com/hcSm3NZ.png)

-For user interface a little bootstrap was used, will be updating the user interface as I learn more frontend designing.
+For user interface a little bootstrap was used, will be updating the user interface and making site more user friendly.
 Also more features will be added soon, one of them will be sort and search by genre.